miracum/recruit/docs/configuration/ui-configuration.md

-# Customizing the UI
+# Customizing the user interface

 ## Configuring columns shown in the screening list

 See the `HIDE_DEMOGRAPHICS`, `HIDE_LAST_VISIT`, `HIDE_EHR_BUTTON` options in the
 [configuration section for the screening list](./options.md#screening-list).

-## Hiding screening lists from the UI
+## Hiding screening lists from the user interface

 !!! note ""

     Requires `list` module version 2.14 or later

-Any user having the `admin` role will note switch controls to mark individual screening lists as "inactive".
+Any user having the `admin` role will note switch controls to mark individual screening lists as inactive.
 These will then no longer show up for regular users.

 ![Screening List overview with active and inactive studies](../_img/customize-ui/list-active-inactive-studies.png)